Camera: Mamiya RZ 67

 What makes me still happy, and I like about photography is to get a response from the person I shot with and an image that froze the moment of having a connection.
 That is my challenge and what fulfils me.
 Therefore, I press the shutter button in the first place.
 And this is what keeps me going!

 I am not going too deep into the processing here and will save it for another time.

 My key takeaways have been the following:

-Warm your chemicals in a water bath to 30 degrees celsius
+Warm your chemicals in a water bath to 30 degrees Celsius

 The process you are doing by hand is all the same, just follow the times in the description for the c-41 kit you are using.

-Whole process takes just a few minutes, like a regular b/w processing
+The whole process takes just a few minutes, like a regular b/w processing